kw7oe/kw7oe.github.io/content/posts/building-phoenix-release-with-docker.md

 I previously setup a Ubuntu VM with Vagrant and have Ansible script that provision the VM and build the release in the VM locally.
 This approach have more dependencies.
-You'll need to undetsand and install both Vagrant and Ansible to make this happen.
+You'll need to understand and install both Vagrant and Ansible to make this happen.

 ### With Docker